lizru/sales-anonymizer/readme.md

 # anonymize-sales

 A Python script to anonymize Depop sales CSVs and export the results to Google Sheets.
-It removes personally identifiable information (PII) and optionally hashes sensitive columns.
+It removes personally identifiable information (PII) and hashes sensitive columns.

 ---